sbslee/fuc/README.rst

 - FASTA
 - delimiter-separated values format (e.g. comma-separated values or CSV format)

-Additionally, fuc can parse output data from the following programs:
+Additionally, fuc can be used to parse output data from the following programs:

 - Ensembl Variant Effect Predictor (VEP)
 - SnpEff